ethanabrooks/dissertation/bellman-update-networks.typ

 1 and some maximum number of iterations $delta_max$.
 We inversely vary $K$, the number of iterations in our evaluation (@line:iterate of @alg:eval-tabular), so that $delta times k =delta_max$.
-Thus when $delta = delta_max$, we perform $k=1$ iterations, and all the algorithms thus far described reduce to the "naive" method described in @sec:naive.
+Thus when $delta = delta_max$, we perform $k=1$ iterations, and reducing the algorithm to the "naive" method described in @sec:naive.

-== Experiments
+== Experiments <sec:experiments-bellman-network>
-Our experiments explore two settings: a tabular grid-world setting in which ground-truth values can be computed using classical methods
+Our experiments explore two settings: a tabular grid-world setting in which ground-truth values can be computed using classical policy evaluation
 #cite(<sutton2018reinforcement>) and a continuous state, partially-observed
 domain implemented using #link("https://miniworld.farama.org/", "Miniworld") #cite(<MinigridMiniworld23>).
 In the first setting, we investigate two training regimes.
 The first regresses